 “Should be in when we get there.”

 Harms stood outside the door to the morgue.
 It had been a while since Alexander had examined a dead body.
 It was the sort of thing he never got quite used to, especially a pretty young girl with part of her face missing.
+His stomach churned.
 He put a little menthol under his nose and began the inspection.
 There is no doubt about it, the bullet wound happened at the time of death, dead flesh reacts differently to trauma.
-A powder burn was present though a little lighter than he would have expected.
-However, this could, of course, be the result of post mortem decomp, it would have been better if he could have seen the body when it was still fresh.
+A powder burn was present on the right side of her face, though it was a little lighter than he would have expected.
+However, this could, of course, be the result of post mortem decomp.
+It would have been better if he could have seen the body when it was still fresh.
 The bullet had followed a downward trajectory through the skull.
 The burn on her arm looked too smooth, and the hair was intact.
 She had a tiny bump on the skin of her wrist, further investigation showed that the area of her forearm had slightly less hair.
 Taking a closer look at the entry wound in the skull, Alexander noticed something in her ear, gently fishing it out with a pair of tweezers.
 He discovered what it was, part of a small white feather the coroner must have missed.

 The toxicology report showed she had enough depressants in her system to sedate a tiger.
 Not uncommon in those who kill themselves by gunshot, but also consistent with other ideas.
 After seeing the body, he could really go for a drink or three himself.